The AEO Framework

 - maturity levels and findings from the initial authorisation assessment;

-- any outstanding actions from the initial assessment;
+- any outstanding non-conformances from the initial assessment or subsequent surveillance audits;

-- scope of services and disciplines offered by the AEO;
+- the scope of engineering services and disciplines offered and deployed by the AEO;

 - risks associated with the particular AEO services, especially safety risks.

-The output of ongoing surveillance is used to adjust maturity classification levels, if required, and the frequency, depth and focus of subsequent surveillance audits.
+The output of ongoing surveillance is used to provide Transport with justified confidence that AEOs are competently applying authorised systems.
+This provides inputs to determine the frequency, depth and focus of subsequent surveillance audits.

 When and how will an AEO be advised of a surveillance audit?

-The ASA is aware that AEOs typically experience a range of third party activities that may impact on their business.
-Therefore we engage with the AEO during the planning phase to enable the most effective and efficient arrangements to accommodate the surveillance audit and reduce the impact on business activities.
+The ASA is aware that AEOs typically experience project-specific assurance activities and in some cases third party audit activities, that may impact their business.
+Therefore, we provide as much forward notice as possible and engage with the AEO during the planning phase to enable the most effective and efficient arrangements to accommodate the surveillance audit, and reduce the impact on business activities.

 What is a Special Audit?

-A Special Audit is initiated at short notice on an AEO where a prompt investigative response is required to an identified risk.
-A serious incident or systemic issue involving an AEO may trigger a Special Audit which is conducted outside of the regular surveillance audit program.
-The decision to proceed with a Special Audit is made after review of information or evidence made available to the ASA and discussions with the AEO.
+A Special Audit may be initiated at short notice on an AEO, where a prompt investigative response is required to address an identified risk.
+A serious incident or systemic issue involving an AEO may trigger a Special Audit, which is conducted outside of the regular surveillance audit program.
+The decision to proceed with a Special Audit is made after review of information or evidence made available to the ASA, and subsequent discussions with the AEO and Transport stakeholders.

 The ASA may also be engaged to conduct a Special Audit on an operator maintainer AEO against specific rail services contract requirements, including asset integrity.